blockprotocol/blockprotocol/packages/block-template/README.md

 1. Change into the folder: `cd path/to/your-block-name`

-1. Write a React component starting in `App.tsx`.
+1. Write a React component starting in `app.tsx`.
 To test it during development:

     - edit `package.json` → `examples` to give your component some props to test with